prof-rossetti/intro-to-python/exercises/local-dev-setup/README.md

 ## GitHub

+We'll use GitHub to manage, share, and submit different versions of our software projects, called "repositories".

 Unless you already have one, take a moment to [create a GitHub account](https://github.com/).
-We'll use this platform to manage, share, and submit different versions of our software projects, called "repositories".

 Afterwards, consider signing up for the [GitHub Student Developer Pack](https://education.github.com/pack), which provides some free resources.